Tangalooma’s wild dolphin interaction

 I find there is something magical about spotting a dolphin in the wild, their playful behaviour as they burst from the water and dart amongst waves invigorate the free spirit inside me.

-Which is why I feel so passionately about enjoying these beautiful creatures in their natural habitat, and not behind the glass of a tank or enclosure.
+This is why I feel so passionately about enjoying these beautiful creatures in their natural habitat, and not behind the glass of a tank or enclosure.

-While spotting dolphins from the shoreline or playing in the bow of a boat is always possible, there are also other ways to have an up close and personal experience in an ethical and educational way.
+While spotting dolphins from the shoreline or playing in the bow of a boat is always possible, there are also other ways to have an up-close and personal experience in an ethical and educational way.

 I was told while it does operate daily at sunset, this is always at the dolphin’s discretion.